ksator/lab_management/README.md

 ansible-playbook pb.print.facts.yml
 ```

-## How to backup locally junos configuration
+## How to backup the junos configuration on the Ansible server

 ```
 ansible-playbook pb.backup.configuration.yml
-ls backup/
+ls configuration_backup/
 ```

 ## How to pass show commands on junos devices